Officials Fear Putin’s Big Retreat Could Be Another Russian Trap

 “Actions speak louder than words.
 We see no signs that Russia is leaving Kherson without a fight,” Podolyak said, adding Ukraine “is liberating territories based on intelligence data, not staged TV statements.”

-Podolyak later told the AP Russia’s rollout of its so-called retreat is just “disinformation.”
+Podolyak later told the AP that Russia’s rollout of its so-called retreat is just “disinformation.”

 Zelensky himself urged caution about taking Moscow at its word.